 |Irregular sleep patterns cause 'social jet lag'

-Not having a regular sleeping pattern could have an adverse effect on our health.
-So says a study published in The European Journal of Nutrition this week.
-The study suggests irregular sleeping patterns could increase the abundance of harmful species of bacteria in the gut.
-Altering the time we sleep on workdays and at weekends causes a shift in our internal body clock.
+Irregular sleeping patterns could adversely affect our health.
+So says a study in The European Journal of Nutrition.
+The study suggests sleeping at different times could increase the number of harmful species of bacteria in our stomach.
+Changing the times we sleep on workdays and at weekends changes our internal body clock.
 Researchers call this "social jet lag".
-It leads to a poorer quality diet, with a higher consumption of sugary snacks, and lower intakes of fruit and vegetables.
-Study author and nutrition scientist Dr Kate Bermingham said: "Social jet lag can encourage [bacteria] species which have unfavourable associations with your health."
+It leads to eating more sugary snacks, less fruit and vegetables, and a poorer diet.
+The lead author of the study said social jet lag can encourage bacteria that are bad for our health.